IBAX-io/documentation/docs/es/reference/json-rpc.md

 **Parámetros**
 - **ecosystem** - *Number* - [Omitempty](#omitempty) - ID del ecosistema.

-    If it is 0 or there is no such parameter, the default is: the current ecological ID.
+    If it is 0 or there is no such parameter, the default is: the current ecosystem ID.

 - **names** - *String* - [Omitempty](#omitempty) - Nombre de parámetros de filtrado.